 - Encouraging the utilization of health services.

-Connect and engage with us across our various social media pages:
+You can also connect and engage with us our fellow public health professionals on the APHeN social media pages:

 Loewenson, R.,International development research center.
 (2011, February 1).
 The challenge of achieving health equity in Africa.
 The challenge of achieving health equity in Africa | IDRC – International Development Research Centre.
 Retrieved July 13, 2021, from https://www.idrc.ca/en/research-in-action/challenge-achieving-health-equity-africa.